More hats, hopefully pointing the same way

 This is something I haven't seen nearly as much talked about, this is quite probably just my bubble but I've only seen it once, in a post by Melissa Perri.
 It doesn't matter how fast you're going if you're going in the wrong direction.

 I think we can use tooling solve the review bottleneck that's now growing steadily.
-Agents help catch a lot of the small / medium stuff, leading to 3min turnaround rather than 3 hour turnaround, so when it finally reaches another person they can focus on the big picture for knowledge spreading and catching problems that requires looking ahead etc. But, I don't think there's any such silver bullet for figuring out what to build, for whom, when.
+Agents help catch a lot of the small / medium stuff, leading to 3min turnaround rather than 3 hour turnaround for all of the small stuff, so when it finally reaches another person they can focus on the big picture for knowledge spreading and catching problems that requires looking ahead etc. But, I don't think there's any such silver bullet for figuring out what to build, for whom, when.

 But, if you're at an established company some people there hopefully have a decent view of who you're building for, why you're building for ( Yep, I'm handwaving it away, I don't know how to solve that ) and you're probably struggling more with alignment, spreading that knowledge out to the organisation.